These Chicken and Corn Enchiladas with Creamy Green Sauce are cheesy, slightly spicy, and sensationally delicious!

 Make the filling: saute veggies.
 Add corn, heavy cream, salsa verde, chicken, and cheese.
 Season with salt and pepper.

-Warm tortillas: Stack tortillas flat, and wrap in damp paper or kitchen towels; microwave on high for 1 minute to soften.
+Warm tortillas: Stack tortillas flat and wrap them in damp paper or kitchen towels; microwave on high for 1 minute to soften.

 Assemble: Lay a single tortilla on a flat surface.
 Then spoon a generous amount of your filling mixture in a line down the middle of the tortilla.
 Roll up and arrange in the baking dish.
 Repeat with all the tortillas.